Mostafa1Jamal1/alx-low_level_programming/0x08-recursion/README.md

 6-is_prime_number.c > is a source code for a function that returns 1 if the input integer is a prime number, otherwise return 0.
 - Prototype: int is_prime_number(int n);

+100-is_palindrome.c > is a source code for a function that returns 1 if a string is a palindrome and 0 if not.
+- Prototype: int is_palindrome(char *s);
+- An empty string is a palindrome